helloidiot/Simulacra/README.md

 ## Running simulacraViewer

-The video file to be played should be placed in;
+The video file to be looped should be placed in;

 ```
-/data/movies
+/data/movies/
 ```

-This can be changed in ofApp.h if desired.
+This path can be changed in ofApp.h if desired.

 The Raspberry Pi can be configured to run the app on startup by adding the app’s path to the Pi’s config file, for example;